OpenTermsArchive/engine/ops/README.md

 ## Process

-To avoid breaking the production when making changes you can follow this process:
+To avoid breaking the production when making changes, follow this process:

 - Start by applying your changes on your Vagrant virtual machine `ansible-playbook ops/site.yml`.